List of South Park characters: Randy Marsh

 For the first eight seasons of the series, the character was known as Mr. Garrison.
 He underwent a sex change in the season 9 premiere "Mr. Garrison's Fancy New Vagina".
 The character was thereafter known to the other characters as Janet Garrison or Mrs. Garrison, despite being unmarried.
 In the season 12 episode "Eek, a Penis!", he undergoes yet another sex change operation, returning to being a man.

 Mr. Garrison was in part inspired by a kindergarten teacher who taught Trey Parker, and who used a puppet named Mr. Hat as a teaching resource.
 Mr. Garrison was also inspired by a British literature professor Parker had at the University of Colorado; Parker said the voice he uses for the character is a dead-accurate impression of him.
 Parker said he believes Mr. Garrison has become one of the most complex characters on South Park, particularly due to his ever-growing relationship with Mr. Hat and his sexuality and gender issues; Parker said of Mr. Garrison, "He's the soap opera element to the whole series.
 [He] has a real story going on."

+PC Principal

+Peter Charles, more commonly known as PC Principal, is the current principal of the school, who replaced Principal Victoria after she was fired in season 19 (Mr. Mackey plotted for her to be fired); also an alumnus member of the PC Delta fraternity and an alumnus of Texas A&M University.
+He is dedicated to bring a more politically correct agenda to South Park Elementary.
+Though he is initially portrayed as an antagonist, particularly towards Stan, Kyle, Kenny, Cartman, and anyone else who is not "PC", he mellows out significantly in the middle of season 19.
+He is eventually revealed merely to be a pawn in the grand scheme of things, which causes him to become a protagonist in the season's final episode, "PC Principal Final Justice".
+PC Principal later married to Strong Woman, who is the new assistant principal, and is the loving and caring father to their five children, the PC Babies.
+In "Sermon on the 'Mount", he says his name is Power Christian Principal, owing to President Donald Trump's push for more Christianity in public schools.